 -Did you go into the competition thinking that you might have fun, rather than thinking about winning or losing?

-There were times when I found myself comparing myself to other athletes, but no matter what others thought, the things I had built up, the path I had taken and the challenges I had taken to get to this point, were things that no one else could have done, so I decided to just believe in myself.
+There were times when I found myself comparing myself to other athletes, but no matter what others were doing, what I had built up, the path I had forged through my challenges, was something that no one else could possibly do, so I decided to just believe in myself.

 -What did you think of the skating?